 - 1 cup chopped dried cranberries, raisins, or dates

 For the glaze:

 - 2 cups confectioner's sugar

 - 1 tsp grated orange peel

-2 Stir together dry ingredients in a separate bowl.
-Add dry ingredients to persimmon mixture a third at a time, stirring just until flour is incorporated.
-Stir in nuts.
+4 Make cookie dough: Add dry ingredients to persimmon mixture a third at a time, stirring just until flour is incorporated.
+Stir in nuts and dried fruit.

-5 When cookies have cooled, lay out over a sheet of wax paper.
-Sift confectioner's sugar and then whisk with 2 Tbsp of milk until smooth.
-Add 1 Tbsp of persimmon puree and 1 tsp of grated orange peel and mix until smooth.
+7 Prepare frosting: While the cookies are cooling sift confectioner's sugar and then whisk with 2 Tbsp of orange juice until smooth.
+Add 1 Tbsp of persimmon puree and 1 teaspoon of orange zest and mix until smooth.
 Dip spoon into glaze mixture and dribble over cookies.
-Let harden and serve.
+Let harden before serving.